Portulaca oleracea

 Purslane is probably a Eurasian plant that spread west as humans did, introduced to North America by early settlers as a food source.
 Recipes for it remained common in American cookbooks until the twentieth century.
 Some of you may remember your grandmothers fixing it as a salad green or a vegetable side dish.
 Then what happened?
 How does an ingredient disappear in just a generation?
 How did it go from garden crop to a plant to be pulled from beneath the vegetables in your garden–an unwelcome invader in your lawn, in the cracks in your patio and walkways, a weed so successful it earns the USDA’s highest rank of contempt, “noxious”?

 It’s one of the tastier invaders, a crisp succulent (think: a miniature jade plant) with a lemony tang, then a peppery kick.
 These days purslane is making its way back to the dinner table.
-It’s even spread into farmers’ markets and fancy restaurants.
+It has even spread into farmers’ markets and fancy restaurants.
 It turns out to be a “superfood,” high in Omega-3 fatty acids and beta carotene.

 Henry David Thoreau wrote: “I have made a satisfactory dinner off a dish of purslane which I gathered and boiled.
 Yet men have come to such a pass that they frequently starve, not from want of necessaries, but for want of luxuries.”